kirstendetweiler-fmk/kirstendetweiler-fmk/README.md

 # About me

 Hi, I am Kirsten Detweiler.
 I am a web designer at FMK Agency.
-I am based out of Louisiana but am orginally from Pennsylvania.
+I am based out of Louisiana but am from Pennsylvania.

 Some things about me are: